CheckPointSW/Cuckoo-AWS/README.md

 ```
 $ cuckoo –d
 ```
-•	First run should build the configuration files, save that location as shown in the output (should contain .cuckoo library)
+•	The first run should build the configuration files and save them in some location.
+The location is shown in the output of the run (should contain “.cuckoo” library).
+It is strongly advised to remember that location for the following steps and for future usages.

 •	Edit `cuckoo.conf`
 ```